Today’s Love Your Smile – Dr. Stephen Malfair blog post focuses on three dental-related myths prevalent in the Kelowna area.

 Saving your natural teeth, if possible, is the very best option.
 Nothing can completely replace your natural tooth.
 An artificial tooth can sometimes cause you to avoid certain foods.
 Keeping your own teeth is important so that you can continue to enjoy the wide variety of foods necessary to maintain the proper nutrient balance in your diet.
 Endodontic treatment, along with appropriate restoration, is a cost-effective way to treat teeth with damaged pulp and is usually less expensive than extraction and placement of a bridge or an implant.
 Endodontic treatment also has a very high success rate.
 Many root canal-treated teeth last a lifetime.1

-At Choose Your Smile – Dr. Stephen Malfair, we provide accurate answers to all of your dental questions.
+At Love Your Smile – Dr. Stephen Malfair, we provide accurate answers to all of your dental questions.

 If you are interested in Cosmetic Dentistry, Teeth Whitening or Porcelain Veneers, call us today to schedule an appointment.